 Linezolid is an FDA approved antibiotic targeting the 50S ribosomal subunit (Figure 1).
 Based on its QED score of 0.89, it is highly drug-like.
-Its modest affinity of 20 $\mu$ M translates to a ligand efficiency (LE) of 0.27 kcal·mol-1·heavy atom-1.
-The binding site detected by DrugPred\RNA encompasses linezolid.
+Its modest affinity of 20 $\mu$ M translates to a LE of 0.27 kcal·mol-1·heavy atom-1.
 Linezolid is deeply buried in the pocket and forms mainly hydrophobic contacts in addition to a hydrogen bond to the ribose backbone of G2540 (Figure 3A).
 DrugPred\RNA predicted this pocket to be druggable.
-According to the individual SHAP values of the descriptor values, the druggability was driven by a low relative polar surface area ( $psa_r = 0.29$ ), a large third moment of inertia ( $PMI3 = 11.7 \times 10$ ), and a large size ( $hsa = 748 \text{ Å}^2$ ).
-These descriptors outweighed the fraction of hydrophobic atoms ( $fr_hpb_atoms = 0.49$ ), the exposed surface area of the superligand ( $exp_sl_sa = 294 \text{ Å}^2$ ) and the superligand atom/binding site atom ratio ( $sl_bs_r = 1.2$ ) which were in a range more frequently associated with less druggable pockets.
+According to the individual SHAP values of the descriptor, the druggability was driven by the hydrophobicity of the pocket (psa\r = 0.32, fr\hpb\atoms = 0.77, hsa = 710 Å) and its shape (PMI3 = 1,17 x 10, fr\buried\sl\atoms = 0.41) albeit the exposed surface area of the superligand being in a range that was more favourable for less druggable pockets (exp\sl\sa = 294 Å).
 Based on the binding mode of linezolid and the fact that linezolid is a drug-like ligand the prediction that this binding pocket is druggable appears to be sensible, despite the ligand not binding as potently as expected for a drug.

-Figure 3: Evaluation of the performance of DrugPred\RNA based on anecdotal examples.
+Figure 3.
+Evaluation of the performance of DrugPred\RNA based on anecdotal examples.
 The RNA backbones are shown as orange tubes, nucleobases as thin sticks with carbon atoms coloured pink and ligands as thick sticks with carbon atoms in green.
 The surface of the superligand created by DrugPred\RNA as a negative print of the pocket is shown as blobs with the solvent exposed surface area coloured grey and the remaining surface area coloured blue.
 Hydrogen bonds are indicated as dotted black lines.
 For each pocket, the individual SHAP values for the six most important descriptors together with the descriptor values are also displayed.
-The SHAP value plots are labelled with the PDB codes and the three letter codes of the ligands found in each pocket.
+The SHAP value plots are labelled with the PDB IDs of the receptors and the three letter codes of the ligands found in each pocket.
 A) The binding site of linezolid in the 50S ribosomal subunit.
 B) Ribocil bound to the FMN riboswitch.
 C) TAR RNA complexed with acetylpromazine.
 D) Guanine bound to the guanine riboswitch.
-E) Lysine in the binding site of the lysine riboswitch.
+E) Lysine in the binding site of the ligands riboswitch.
 F) Splicing site complexed with a splicing site modifier.
 G) Paromomycin bound to a bacterial ribosome site.

 The FMN riboswitch has been validated as a target for the antibiotic compound ribocil, a drug-like small molecule (QED score = 0.71, Figure 1).
-The affinity for ribocil ( $K_D = 13$ nM) is driven by hydrogen bonding with the base of A99 and the ribose group of A48 as well as stacking interactions with A85, A49 and, G62 (Figure 3B).
-The binding site was rather deep ( $fr\buried\sl\atoms = 0.35$ ) and characterized by a low relative polar surface area ( $psa\r = 0.33$ ), a large the fraction of hydrophobic atoms ( $fr\hpb\atoms = 0.74$ ), a rather large size of the hydrophobic contact surface area ( $hsa = 730 \text{ Å}^2$ ) and a large third principal moment of inertia ( $PMI3 = 10.6 \times 10^4$ ).
-These values drove the site to be predicted as druggable despite its spherociity index lying in the less druggable range (SpherocityIndex = 0.41).
-This agrees with the site binding drug-like ligands like ribocil with high ligand efficiency ( $LE = 0.41 \text{ kcal·mol}^{-1}\cdot\text{heavy}$ atom-1).
+The affinity for ribocil (KD = 13 nM) is driven by hydrogen bonding with the base of A99 and the ribose group of A48 as well as stacking interactions with A85, A49 and, G62 (Figure 3B).
+The binding site was rather deep (fr\buried\sl\atoms = 1000

+0.35) and characterized by a low relative polar surface area ( $psa_r = 0.33$ ), a large the fraction of hydrophobic atoms ( $fr_hpb_atoms = 0.74$ ), a rather large size of the hydrophobic contact surface area ( $hsa = 730 \text{ Å}^2$ ) and a large third principal moment of inertia ( $PMI3 = 1.06 \times 10^5$ ).
+These values drove the site to be predicted as druggable despite its spherocity index lying in the less druggable range (SpherocityIndex = 0.41).
+The prediction agrees with the site binding drug-like ligands like ribocil with high ligand efficiency (LE = 0.41 kcal·mol-1·heavy atom-1).